Discreet Confidential Consultation (213) 374-3952

 Prefiling Intervention

-We're deciding whether to intervene pre-filing, whether it's better to wait until the case is filed and then give the prosecutor our position, or whether we're just going to take the issue straight to a jury trial without tipping the prosecutor off as to exactly how we're going to defend the case.
+We're deciding whether to intervene pre-filing, whether it's better to wait until the case is filed and then present our position to the prosecutor, or whether we should proceed directly to a jury trial without tipping the prosecutor off as to exactly how we plan to defend the case.

 There are many different ways to approach a sexual assault or sexual battery case.
-Most important is to get an attorney who understands the jurisdiction where the issue is pending, who's handled these types of cases before, and who knows what to do, when to do it, and how to attack the problem.
+Most important is to get an attorney who understands the jurisdiction where the issue is pending, has handled these types of cases before, and knows what to do, when to do it, and how to effectively address the problem.
+A defense attorney can help you navigate the legal process, build a strong defense, and ensure your rights are protected throughout the case.

 Related Content: